Career Exploration and Development

 I am a 3-2 Engineering Program student.
 Can I participate in Internship+ before my last year at Oberlin?

-Yes, 3-2 engineering students may participate in Internship+ prior to their final year at Oberlin (after their second year).
+Yes, 3-2 engineering students may participate in Internship+ prior to their final year at Oberlin (typically, participating during the summer after their second year).

 Can I participate in Internship+ if I'm studying away?

-Students must be enrolled for 2023-2024 to participate in Internship+.
-Schedule an appointment with a Career Exploration and Development (CED) Career Advisor to discuss how you can meet the Internship+ Program requirements virtually.
-Students must complete all requirements in order to apply for funding, if needed.
+Yes.
+Students will be able to complete the program requirements virtually throughout the academic year.
+Schedule an appointment with a Career Exploration and Development (CED) Career Advisor to discuss how you can meet the Internship+ Program requirements prior to applying for funding.

 What if I’m an F1 visa holder?